Jason Pfeifer ’06

 While at the CIA, Jason took his externship at Union Square Hospitality Group’s renowned Gramercy Tavern in New York City, and did so well, he ended up joining the team there after graduation.
 He followed that up with a chef de partie position at Per Se, then traveled to Denmark for an apprenticeship at Noma.

 Back in the U.S., he returned to Union Square in New York as the opening sous chef at Maialino, a Roman-style trattoria whose name translates to “Little Pig.”
-Now chef de cuisine there, Jason adds his own spin to a menu that features roast suckling pork and other central Italian delicacies.
+Named chef de cuisine in 2013 and executive chef in 2016, Jason adds his own spin to a menu that features roast suckling pork and other central Italian delicacies.

 His reaction to the “30 Under 30” announcement shows just how much Jason has appreciated his many mentors along the way.
 “Being on the Forbes list is a testament to the hard work I’ve put into my career and hopefully also to the chefs I have worked with—at the CIA and elsewhere—who have taken the time to teach me.”